Rehabilitation of Hip Dysplasia

 - Pain relief might be provided using laser therapy and ice

-- Hydrotherapy, in particular underwater treadmill can be a useful tool for strengthening specific muscles and improving gait patterns.
+- Hydrotherapy, in particular, the underwater treadmill can be a useful tool for strengthening specific muscles and improving gait patterns.
 The buoyancy of the water provides support to the body which in turn reduces the load on the affected joints whilst exercising the necessary muscles.

-- Any physiotherapy program which is prescribed for your dog is constantly re evaluated and progressed based on the response to treatment.
+- Any physiotherapy programme which is prescribed for your dog is constantly re-evaluated and progressed based on the response to treatment.
 Owner participation is key as so much of the therapy can be used on a daily basis and provided at home.
 Detailed instructions are always provided.